Fort Lauderdale Misdemeanors

 These are the maximum penalties for these types of offenses, however, like felony offenses they still have devastating consequences on a person’s ability to maintain a livelihood, develop a career and continue to enjoy the freedom to pursue their goals without a blemish on their record.

-Leader & Leader – Experienced Misdemeanor and Felony Attorneys
+Leader, Leader & Zucker, PLLC – Experienced Misdemeanor and Felony Attorneys

 Whether you have been charged with a Florida misdemeanor or a Florida felony, you should seek legal counsel.
 Why?
-Because attorneys at Leader & Leader know their way around Florida courtrooms and are familiar with the judges and the prosecutors.
+Because attorneys at Leader, Leader & Zucker, PLLC know their way around Florida courtrooms and are familiar with the judges and the prosecutors.
 Our 68 years of combined experience has taught us what to expect, but you may be taken by surprise.
 And when you are facing criminal charges of any kind, on a state or federal level, surprises are not good.
 No matter how minor the Florida charge, there could be life-long consequences.
-Don’t risk your record – contact the Florida criminal defense lawyers at Leader & Leader, serving Miami-Dade, Broward, Palm Beach & Monroe Counties.
+Don’t risk your record – contact the Florida criminal defense lawyers at Leader, Leader & Zucker, PLLC, serving Miami-Dade, Broward, Palm Beach & Monroe Counties.